Features

 Understanding Shares Outstanding

-In FY 2025, Wipro Ltd.'s diluted shares decreased by 1.1% year-over-year.
+In FY 2026, Wipro Ltd.'s diluted shares increased by 0.2% year-over-year.
 Diluted Shares accounts for stock options, warrants, and convertibles.
 Positive YoY change means dilution (red); negative means buybacks (green).
 Consistent dilution above 5% annually is a red flag.